Elderly Smoking Cessation Promotion Project

 Background

-Cigarette contains over 7,000 chemical substances in cigarette, including three main ‘killers’: carbon dioxide, tar and nicotine, over 70 carcinogens and others radioactive substances, such as polonium 210, methyl and butane etc. Smoking affects the health of both smokers and non-smokers.
-It causes harms to almost all organs of smokers.
-Research proved that one in two smoker will die early because of smoking.
-Substances released by secondhand smoke are found to be more harmful than those released in active smoking.
-People who are exposed to secondhand smoke will have higher rate to suffer lung cancer, coronary heart disease and other respiratory diseases.
+Cigarettes contain over 7,000 chemical substances, including three major "killers" - carbon monoxide, tar, and nicotine, along with more than 70 carcinogens and other harmful radioactive substances such as polonium-210, methanol, and butane.
+Smoking adversely affects the health of both smokers and non-smokers.
+It harms nearly every organ in the body, and research indicates that one in two smokers will die prematurely due to smoking.
+The substances released in secondhand smoke are even more harmful than those in active smoking.
+Prolonged exposure to secondhand smoke increases the risk of lung cancer, coronary heart disease, and chronic respiratory illnesses.

-According to a cohort study on smoking and mortality of elderly Chinese in Hong Kong released by School of Public Health of The University of Hong Kong in 2014 , the excess risk of current smokers were 421% for lung cancer, 501% for COPD and 63% for cardiovascular disease mortality.
-Smoking kills one in every two elderly smokers aged 65 years or above and one out of four elderly smokers aged 85 years or above.
+According to a cohort study on smoking and mortality of elderly Chinese in Hong Kong released by the School of Public Health of The University of Hong Kong in 2014, the excess risk of current smokers was 421% for lung cancer, 501% for COPD and 63% for cardiovascular disease mortality.
+Smoking kills one in every two elderly smokers aged 65 or above and one out of four elderly smokers aged 85 or above.

 Objectives

-COSH has been dedicated to promote smoke-free lifestyle.
-Currently, there are 615,000 daily cigarette smokers in Hong Kong, in which 23.9% aged 60 years or above.
-Smokers aged 50 years or above accounts for over 45% of the overall smokers in Hong Kong.
-In order to meet the needs of elderly and invite them to create a smoke-free healthy life, the “Elderly Smoking Cessation Promotion Project” has been launched since 2012,with the aims to inform tobacco hazards, clarify the misconceptions of smoking cessation and encourage the elderly to kick the smoking habit.
+According to the survey conducted by the Government Census and Statistics Department in 2023, there were 577,000 daily cigarette smokers in Hong Kong, of whom 29.4% were aged 60 or above.
+Smokers aged 50 or above account for over half of all smokers in Hong Kong.
+Most of the elderly people do not fully understand the health impact of smoking particularly secondhand smoke.
+Furthermore, the intention to quit among elderly smokers is generally low.
+COSH has been dedicated to promoting a smoke-free lifestyle.
+To address the needs of the elderly and encourage them to pursue a smoke-free, healthy life, the “Elderly Smoking Cessation Promotion Project” has been launched since 2012, with the aims to inform tobacco hazards, clarify misconceptions about smoking cessation and encourage the elderly to kick the smoking habit.

-In the Elderly Smoking Cessation Promotion Project, COSH promotes the smoke-free messages through different channels, including health talks, visits to elderly centres, community promotion activities and media promotion, etc.
+In the Elderly Smoking Cessation Promotion Project, COSH promotes the smoke-free messages through various channels, including health talks, visits to elderly centres, community promotion activities and media promotion, etc.

 Health Talks

-Health talk is organized in an interactive and interesting approach to promote the benefits of smoke-free lifestyle and remind the elderly the importance of quit smoking.
-Since 2012, COSH has delivered over 290 sessions of health talk at elderly centres across the territory and reached over 15,000 elderly.
+Health talks are organized in an interactive and interesting approach to promote the benefits of a smoke-free lifestyle and remind the elderly of the importance of quitting smoking.
+Since 2012, COSH has delivered over 460 sessions of health talks at elderly centres across the territory, reaching more than 24,000 elderly.

 Download the application form for the health talk (In Chinese only)